GarvitTech/Recipe-Costing-Application/README.md

 1. Launch the application
 2. Start with **Item Master** to add your ingredients
    - Use manual entry for individual ingredients
-   - Use **Import** buttons for bulk ingredient import from Excel/PDF files
+   - Use **Import CSV** button for bulk ingredient import from CSV files
 3. Create recipes in **Recipe Management**
 4. Analyze costs in **Costing Analysis**
 5. Use **Bulk Costing** for events